 Worker compensation insurance is a necessity in today’s liability-riddled landscape.
 While this form of insurance is more often associated with businesses that employ workers, it applies to homeowners associations, too.
+So, just how important is worker compensation insurance for HOA communities?

 What is workers compensation?
-Simply put, worker compensation insurance provides wage replacement and medical benefits to employees who suffer injuries or get sick due to a work-related cause.
+Simply put, worker compensation insurance for HOA communities provides wage replacement and medical benefits to employees who suffer injuries or get sick due to a work-related cause.
 Receiving these benefits typically means that employees waive their right to sue their employer for the tort of negligence.
 This type of insurance is also known as workmen compensation insurance and workman’s compensation insurance.

 In addition to wage replacement and medical benefits, workers compensation benefits normally include disability benefits and death benefits.
 It can also help reduce the liability that employers must shoulder if and when an employee injures themselves or falls ill while on the job.

-Do Homeowners Associations Need Workers Compensation Insurance?
+Do HOAs Need Workers Compensation Insurance?

 1. State-Required